-Pioneer Camellia Grove – Established as a living memorial to the early builders of California in recognition of their courage, determination & contribution toward progress in the community & our golden state.
-Dedicated June 7, 1953 by the Sacramento County Parlor of the Native Sons & Daughters of the Golden West.
+Pioneer Camellia Grove – Established as a living memorial to the early builders of California in recognition of their courage determination & contribution toward progress in the community & our golden state.
+Dedicated June 7, 1953 by the Sacramento County Parlors of the Native Sons & Daughters of the Golden West.

 — Camellia Grove Dedication Plaque

-Since then Sacramento has hosted special events every spring during the peak of the camellia season.
-In the past these events were actually festivals lasting several weeks, and visitors came from around the world to attend.
+Since then, Sacramento has hosted special events every spring during the peak of camellia season.
+In the past, these events were festivals lasting several and drawing visitors from around the world.
 Volunteers gave out flowers at the airport, convalescent homes, and other locations throughout the city.

 The Native Sons and Daughters of the Golden West dedicated Capitol Park’s Camellia Grove to the memory of their pioneer ancestors in 1953.
 More than 800 different varieties of camellia can be found throughout the park, with blossoms in white, deep red, and every shade in between.
 Some are even striped and speckled in a combination of colors.
 Many of the grove’s 186 camellias are heirloom varieties and no longer available commercially.
 The grove is especially beautiful from fall to spring when the dark, leathery leaves complement the colorful blossoms.